 All are tumors of muscle, bone, cartilage, or fat.

-See the 2013 vaccinations guidelines for cats from the American Association of Feline Practitioners.
+You can also read a summary of the 2020 vaccinations guidelines for cats from the American Association of Feline Practitioners.

 Guidelines for Preventing Injection Site Sarcoma